Portrait of Dr Avantika Chowdhury

 When does price discrimination by a dominant firm amount to an abuse?
 Is the mere existence of a price difference sufficient?
 A recent ruling by the Court of Justice of…

 How can economics tools support me in competition cases?
-For more than 20 years, our training course has helped practitioners, in-house lawyers faced with an inquiry, or senior managers wishing to understand potential competition law risk to gain the confidence to judge and rely on economic arguments and evidence put… Read More
+For more than 20 years, our training course has helped participants gain the confidence to judge and rely on economic arguments and evidence put forward in a case.
+Previous attendees have included practitioners, in-house lawyers faced with an inquiry, and senior… Read More

 Back to top